 Don’t let anyone tell you, you have to be on the move all the time.
-This one is particularly relevant if you are travelling for a long time.
+This one is particularly relevant if you are traveling for a long time.

 If you want to stay in one place, do it – if you want to move to a new place every day then do that.

 One point on moving a lot, particularly when airports are involved.
 Airports and flying can really cut into your itinerary if you choose to fly a lot.
-I’ve had flights that were fairly short but because of time involved getting from one country to another have pretty much written off the whole day.
+I’ve had fairly short flights but because of the time involved getting from one country to another, I have pretty much written off the whole day.